rundeck/docs/en/administration/security/authentication.md

 Note: more information about using the Executable War and useful properties are under [Getting Started - Executable War Options](../install/launcher.html#launcher-options).

-**For the RPM installation**: the absolute path to the JAAS config file must be specified with the `java.security.auth.login.config` property.
+**For the RPM/Deb installation**: the absolute path to the JAAS config file must be specified with the `java.security.auth.login.config` property.

 Update the `RDECK_JVM` in `/etc/rundeck/profile` by changing the following two JVM arguments: